 Fargesia is a genus of clumping bamboo species native to China’s Himalayan region.
 Species in the genus Fargesia love cold winters.
 Certain species even handle down to -20ºF.

 Well that sounds great for those of us living in the midwest United States, right?
 No, not quite.
 Remember that little matter of this genus being from the Himalayas?
 Yeah that little detail is why Fargesia species hate the midwest United States, because of our summers.

 Most Fargesia species do best in mild climates such as the Pacific northwest and the northeast United States.

-While species such as Fargesia murielae and Fargesia nitida take our midwest winters in stride, they leaf curl into a crippling heat exhausted state during the midday heat here even when situated in full shade.
+While species such as Fargesia murielae and Fargesia nitida take our midwest winters in stride, they leaf curl into a crippled, heat exhausted state during the midday heat here even when situated in full shade.

 Most Fargesia species are not adaptable to climates with hot, humid summers.
 They won’t tolerate it.
 They die.
 D.I.E. die, kaput, dead.

 These expired experimentals include –

 Fargesia murielae (new generation)